 This course provides experience in a simulated esthetics setting.
-Topics include machine facials, aroma therapy, massage therapy, electricity, and apparatus.
+Topics include machine facials, aromatherapy, surface manipulation in relation to skin care, electricity, and apparatus.
 Upon completion, students should be able to demonstrate competence in program requirements and the areas covered on the Cosmetology licensing examination for Estheticians.

-COS 222 Manicure/Nail Technology II
+COS 222 Manicure/Nail Technology II 4 6 0 6